Logo

 A single dynamic dashboard in Salesforce can display a standard set of metrics (per the user’s sharing settings) across all levels of an organization.
 It enables each user to see the data they have access to.

 With dynamic dashboards, we can control data visibility without creating separate dashboards.
-A single dynamic dashboard can display a standard set of metrics across all levels of an organization.
+A single dynamic dashboard displays a standard set of metrics across all levels of the organization.

 Dashboard Widgets and Components

-Dashboards are made up of multiple widgets which you will have to start arranging on the page once you start building one.
-Not too long ago you could only add charts or tables, but now there are three available widget types you can choose from:
+Dashboards consist of multiple widgets that you will need to arrange on the page as you build one.
+Previously, you could only add charts or tables, but now there are three widget types available to choose from:

-• Chart or Table, which will be powered by your Salesforce Reports.
+• A chart or table powered by your Salesforce Reports.

-• Rich Text you can add in the form of instructions, hyperlinks, or guidance that can provide information about the Dashboard or its components.
+• Richtext that you can add as instructions, hyperlinks, or guidance to provide information about the dashboard or its components.

-• Images to allow you to customize and brand the dashboard, for example with your company’s logo.
+• Images that allow you to customize and brand the dashboard, such as with your company’s logo.

 Comprehensive Guide to Salesforce Dashboard Creation